Needs From: Volunteer Houston

 Allow Groups: Yes

-Volunteer: Community Event Interpreters & Translators Needed
+Volunteer: Houston Health Department Interpreters & Translators Needed

 The Houston Health Department’s Community Outreach & Engagement Team is seeking volunteer interpreters and translators to support our community events and outreach efforts across Houston.